-THE Department of Naval Science offers a four-year course in Naval and Marine Corps subjects which can be integrated into almost any major field of academic study to qualify the student upon graduation for a commission as Ensign, U.S. Navy; Ensign, U.S. Naval Reserve; Second Lieutenant, U.S. Marine Corps; or Second Lieutenant, U.S. Marine Corps Reserve.
-The course requires attendance at three onehour classes and one two-hour laboratory session each week and participation in at least one summer cruise of about six weeks' duration.
+THE DEPARTMENT of Naval Science offers a four-year course in Navy and Marine Corps subjects which can be integrated into almost any major field of academic study with the exception of the following courses: premedical, medical, predental, pretheological, preveterinary, veterinary, medicine, music, or art.
+The student, upon graduation and meeting the physical requirements, will be commissioned as an Ensign, U.S. Navy; Ensign, U.S. Naval Reserve; Second Lieutenant, U.S. Marine Corps; or Second Lieutenant, U.S. Marine Corps Reserve.
+The course requires attendance at three one-hour classes and one two-hour laboratory session each week and participation in at least one summer cruise of about six weeks' duration.
 The student is required to accept a commission and report for a period of obligated active service immediately on attainment of his first baccalaureate degree.
 Upon acceptance in the course, he is placed in a draft-deferred status until graduation.
+However, should he not remain in the course his draft board will be notified of this fact.

 In order to register for Naval Science, the student must enroll in the Naval ROTC Unit (Department of Naval Science) either as a Regular NROTC student or as a Contract NROTC student.
-In either case, he must be a male citizen of the United States; he must have reached his seventeenth and not have passed his twenty-first birthday on July 1 of the entering year; he must be unmarried, never have been married, and agree to remain unmarried until commissioned.
-He must pass the same physical examination given for entrance into the U.S. Naval Academy.
-Contract NROTC students may have 20/40 eyesight if corrected with glasses to 20/20.
-If he matriculates in a major field of study requiring five years for a first baccalaureate degree, he must not have passed his twentieth birthday on July 1 of the entering year, and he will be placed in a leave status with respect to the Department of Naval Science (deferment continues) during one of the five years.
+In either case, he must be a male citizen of the United States; he must have reached his seventeenth and not have passed his twenty-first birthday on July 1 of the entering year.
+If he matriculates in a major field of study requiring five years for a first baccalaureate degree, he must not have passed his twentieth birthday on July 1 of the entering year, and he will be placed in a leave status with respect to the Department of Naval Science (draft deferment continues) during one of the five years.
+He must be unmarried until commissioned.
+He must pass the same physical examination that is given for entrance into the U.S. Naval Academy.

 REGULAR NROTC STUDENTS are selected annually by State Selection Committees on the basis of a nationwide competitive examination.
-They are ordered to Cornell University by the Department of the Navy.
+In addition to this selection, to be in the program at Cornell the students must apply to and be accepted by Cornell within the quota assigned Cornell by the Navy.
+If so accepted they are ordered to Cornell by the Navy.
 They are enrolled as Midshipmen, U.S. Naval Reserve, upon matriculating, and they receive free tuition, books, fees, and uniforms, and retainer pay at the rate of \$50 a month while pursuing the four-year course.
 They are required to participate in three summer cruises of six to eight weeks' duration.
 On graduation, they are commissioned Ensign, U.S. Navy, or Second Lieutenant, U.S. Marine Corps, and are required to serve on active duty up to four years.
-During their third year of active duty, they may apply for retention in the Regular Navy or Marine Corps.
+During their third year of active duty, they may apply for retention in the Regular

+Navy or Marine Corps.
 If selected, they will continue in the service as career officers.
-If they elect to terminate their Regular status, they will be placed on inactive duty in the Reserve Component until their commissioned service (active and inactive) totals six years.
+Otherwise, they will be placed on inactive duty in the Reserve Component until their commissioned service (active and inactive) totals six years.